 8 - Warwick streetscapes

 Your route through Warwick along West Street, High Street, Jury Street and Smith Street gives a lovely flavour of the historic townscapes, from tilting medieval timber-framed buildings to sedate Georgian edifices built after the Great Fire of 1694.
-You’ll pass (or maybe park and browse on foot) the striking Tudor House Inn, the Westgate and Chapel, enchanting Lord Leycester Hospital, 18th-century Court House, and the Eastgate and Chapel.
+Maybe park and browse on foot to admire the striking Tudor House Inn, the Westgate and Chapel, enchanting Lord Leycester Hospital, 18th-century Court House, and the Eastgate and Chapel.

 copyright Visit Britain Lee Beel